 Meet the team behind the DCFBC.
 As a local nonprofit, the DCFBC is devoted to fostering education and enrichment in the Washington, DC food and beverage scene through supporting culinary education, partnering with restaurants and industry professionals, and aiding local charity organizations.

-Allison Drewno is a founding member of DC Food & Beverage Collective and currently serves as Co-Chair of the Board of Directors.
-A graduate of the Cornell University School of Hotel Administration, Allison worked in the hospitality industry for several years before pursuing a career in clinical psychology.
-She earned a Masters degree at the New School for Social Research and a doctorate at the American School of Professional Psychology.
-Allison recently completed a post-doctoral fellowship in clinical and forensic psychology at Saint Elizabeths Hospital and is preparing for licensure.
-When she is not working in clinical and forensic psychology, Allison enjoys remaining active in the restaurant community through DCFBC and her husband Scott Drewno of ChiKo/Fried Rice Collective hospitality group.
+Allison Drewno is a founding member of the DC Food & Beverage Collective who serves as Co-Chair of the Board of Directors.
+A graduate of the Cornell University School of Hotel Administration, Allison worked in the hospitality industry before becoming a clinical and forensic psychologist.
+She is the owner of Washington Psychotherapy & Assessment, PLLC, where she works in private practice.
+When she is not working, Allison enjoys being active in the restaurant community of metropolitan Washington through DCFBC’s charitable works as well as involvement with her husband Scott Drewno of ChiKo and Anju.

 Larry Willett has been with the DC Food and Beverage Collective and one of the founding board members since its inception in 2016.
 He was also on the board of the AIWF.
 Larry is currently the Director for Independent Living at Brooke Grove Retirement Village, where he began working in 2009.
 “Excellent service every time” is the motto at Westbrooke Clubhouse (where independent living residents dine) and sums up Larry and his team’s commitment to the residents of Brooke Grove.
 Prior to Brooke Grove, he worked at Todd Gray’s Equinox and Gregory Hill’s David Greggory in downtown DC.
 Larry also spent time as an editor and productions manager.
 He loves food and drink, and spending time in the kitchen.

-Bob Sitnick is a founding member of the DC Food and Beverage Collective and is currently serving as it’s treasurer.
+Bob Sitnick is a founding member of the DC Food and Beverage Collective and is currently serving as its treasurer.
 Bob attended the University of Maryland.
 He was a charter member of The AIWF National Capital Area Chapter and was instrumental in organizing the steering committee to reactivate the chapter in 1990.
-He has been a member of the board of directors since 1991, serving as chapter treasurer since that time.
 He is also a member of the Kansas City Barbecue Society, and is a certified KCBS master judge.
-Having judges over 160 BBQ contests.
-Bob and his wife, Dana, former award winning editor of the AIWF newsletter are food and wine enthusiasts.
+Having judged over 160 BBQ contests.
+Bob is a food, beer and wine enthusiast.
+His late wife Dana, was a great cook and the award winning editor of the AIWF newsletter.